liborty/medians/README.md

 is a useful baseline for executions time comparisons, which we take as 100%.
 It gives reliable and exact results.
 The median is found simply by sorting the list of data and then picking the midpoint.
 In this case using the fastest standard Rust `sort_unstable_by`.
 The problem with this approach is that, even when using a good quality sort with guaranteed performance, its complexity is at best O(n log n).
 The quest for faster median algorithms, with complexity O(n), is motivated by the observation that not all items need to be fully sorted.

 * `w_median`
 is a specialisation of n dimensional `gmedian` from [rstats](https://github.com/liborty/rstats) to one dimensional case.
-It is iterative.
 It starts at about 84% of naive time for very short vecs.
 For orders of magnitude 2 to 3 it runs at about 45%.
 Then it starts slowing down.
-At the order of 5 and above it becomes actually slower.
+At the order of 5 and above it becomes actually slower than `naive_median`.

 * `r_median`
-recursively partitions the data around a pivot computed as a secant based on minimum and maximum values.
+recursively partitions the data around a pivot computed by a specialised secant method using minimum and maximum values.
 Beats all other algorithms on vecs of length 107 upwards.
 At the order of magnitude 5 it runs at mere 13% of the 'naive' time.

-There is at least one more algorithm in the pipeline.
+* `median`
+is the external public entry point.
+This function is just a 'big switch'.
+Depending on the length of the input vector, it calls either `w_median` or `r_median` in order to always get the best performance.